AdobeDocs/experience-platform.en/help/intelligent-services/data-preparation.md

 ---
 # Prepare data for use in [!DNL Intelligent Services]

 In order for [!DNL Intelligent Services] to discover insights from your marketing events data, the data must be semantically enriched and maintained in a standard structure. [!DNL Intelligent Services] leverage [!DNL Experience Data Model] (XDM) schemas in order to achieve this.
-Specifically, all datasets that are used in [!DNL Intelligent Services] must conform to the Consumer ExperienceEvent (CEE) XDM schema.
+Specifically, all datasets that are used in [!DNL Intelligent Services] must conform to the Consumer ExperienceEvent (CEE) XDM schema or use the Adobe Analytics connector.
+Additionally, Customer AI supports the Adobe Audience Manager connector.

 This document provides general guidance on mapping your marketing events data from multiple channels to the CEE schema, outlining information on important fields within the schema to help you determine how to effectively map your data to its structure.
+If you plan on using Adobe Analytics data, please view the section for [Adobe Analytics data preparation](#analytics-data).
+If you plan on using Adobe Audience Manager data (Customer AI only), please view the section for [Adobe Audience Manger data preparation](#AAM-data).

 ## Workflow summary